Unlock your Mercedes-Benz radio

 Not only were we the first radio decoding company to offer radio codes for all manufacturers at one fixed price, we were also one of the first to charge as low as £4.99 - before we came along virtually no popular decoding company offered radio codes at such an affordable price.
 To this day we still beat 95% of our competitors on price, without making you wait around for your code.

 Unfortunately it's not possible to generate a Mercedes-Benz radio code from the registration plate at all.
 Although most dealerships and some online decoding sites do use the VIN to decode the radio code, this is not reliable due to being tied to the car rather than the radio.
 This means that if your radio was changed since it was first manufactured, a radio code decoded from the VIN will be incorrect.
-For this reason RapidRadioCodes - like most online decoders - decodes the radio code from the radio's serial number, which gives us the best chance of unlocking your radio.
+For this reason RapidRadioCodes - like most online decoding sites - decodes the radio code from the radio's serial number, which gives us the best chance of unlocking your radio.

 All our Mercedes-Benz radio codes are decoded instantly, displayed on the screen immediately after payment and sent to your email at the same time.
 To ensure that your code and receipt are sent to you, double-check that the email you enter when paying for your radio code is correct.
 If it's been more than 2 minutes since you purchased your code and you haven't received your email, get in touch with us so we can look into why this might be.
 In most cases this is down to a misspelt email address.